 One of the most frustrating parts of my journey was that there were times when it seemed like nobody could help me.
 I followed many different recommendations that didn’t always help.
 Why?
 Because there are so many possible underlying factors, and also, because these things usually take time.
 I didn’t get better after one weekend of taking my probiotics.
-I didn’t address my dysbiosis — an imbalance of good:bad gut bacteria — by just cutting out sugar for a few weeks.
-While eating a paleo-style diet was a big part of my healing journey initially, I didn’t improve after just a couple days of sticking to it.
+I didn’t address my dysbiosis — an imbalance of good:bad gut bacteria — in just a couple weeks.
+While eliminating a few trigger foods helped initially, I didn’t improve after just a couple days.
 The low FODMAP diet was an integral part of my symptom management later on in my journey, but I had to stick to it for a few months to really give my body the support it needed.

 Where I’m At Today

 It took me around a year to start noticing more significant improvements, but a total of around 3 years to have proper, good digestion on a regular basis again.
 That is not meant to be disheartening — if anything, I hope it gives you hope knowing that things simply take time.
 If you’re struggling, it’s important to keep in mind also that everyone’s digestive systems and gut health histories are different.
 This means that some may notice improvements rapidly because their underlying issues are easier to address, while others may take longer (like myself) because there’s more complexity involved (e.g. past infections!)

 Today, the problems I used to experience everyday are now a blur; a thing of the past.
 2019 was the year where I continued to make even more improvements, from okay digestion to pretty good to really good.

 As I sit here typing this, I now experience: